opendocsg/slw-judgments-backfill/2007_SGCA_8/report.md

  ...
 Much of the evidence given to the Committee, and to its successor appointed in 1898, was concerned with such victims of the rapacious moneylender as the widow forced to borrow on a bill of sale of her household effects, and the young son of the aristocracy who in the course of sowing his wild oats ran up large debts, at exorbitant interest, which his family [was] later blackmailed into paying to avoid the publicity of court proceedings.

 9       The thrust of these comments is clear.
-The statutory provisions of the MLA, as V K Rajah J observed in _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ [2005] 1 SLR 733 (“ _City Hardware_ ”) at [27],“have the salutary objective of proscribing rapacious conduct by unlicensed and unprincipled
+The statutory provisions of the MLA, as V K Rajah J observed in _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ <span class="citation">[2005] 1 SLR 733</span> (“ _City Hardware_ ”) at [27],“have the salutary objective of proscribing rapacious conduct by unlicensed and unprincipled

 moneylenders” who prey on individuals who turn to them out of financial destitution.
 The provisions of the MLA are not intended to apply to transactions made at arm’s length between commercial entities.
 It has never been the objective of the MLA to prohibit or impede legitimate commercial intercourse between commercial persons.
 Indeed, Rajah J pointed out that the courts should not adopt an overextensive application of the MLA even though its provisions may be _literally_ construed to cover most commercial situations, as that would not advance the _legislative purpose_ of the Act.
 In _City Hardware_ at [22], Rajah J said that: